What are Coding KLIX?

 How Does Coding with Oscar use AI?

 Don't worry, this isn't SkyNet!
-However, Coding with Oscar does use Artificial Intelligence (AI) in several ways to enhance the learning experience.
+Coding with Oscar only uses conventional (first and second generation) Artificial Intelligence (AI); and only in ways to enhance interactivity and the learning experience.
 In simple terms, AI is computer code that can evaluate and adapt its responses based on its understanding of a situation, continuously improving as it gains new information.

-- Voice Overs: AI-driven neural network technology generates fluid, realistic speech for reading storybook adventures, providing instructions, and offering feedback.
+- Voice Overs: AI-driven neural network technology is used to generate fluid, realistic speech for reading out aloud storybook adventures, providing instructions, and offering feedback to users.
+Voice feedback is adaptive.

 - Code Scoring: AI evaluates the complexity, creativity, and interactivity of the code.
-It makes subjective assessments to rate the score and checks whether the new code is distinct from previous attempts.
+It makes subjective assessments to rate the score and checks whether the new code is distinct from previous attempts, prompting fresh exploration and creativity.